jacobbisaacson/hw10-hangman-DOM-OOP/README.md

   * take a `character` as an argument, and
   * go through the array of letter objects and change the `guessed` boolean to true if the guessed letter matches that letter in the array (if the letters are instances of the `Letter` class, maybe `letter` should have a method `markGuessed` that does this), and
   * return `true` if the letter was found in the array, or return `false` otherwise.
-  * Several commits would have been appropriate here.
+  * A few commits would have been appropriate as you did the above steps.

 * **Test your `checkLetter()` method.** Instantiate a few words, and call `checkLetter()` on them and:
-  * make sure the return value is `true` or `false` as appropriate
+  * make sure the return value is either `true` or `false` as appropriate
   * call `getWordString()` on them to make sure the words print correctly.
   * Commit when it works.